Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Wait," Alfrir said.
 "Wait, the wolves."

 "They are gone," Ljörn said, watching Alfrir get up too.
 He turned back to the door and pushed it ajar.
-Peering outside, he couldn't see nor find any animals.
+Peering outside, he couldn't see or find any animals.

 "Are you sure?"
 Alfrir asked.